 Dr. Paul Peters specializes in Knee Replacement Surgery, using minimally invasive techniques.
 Since 1992, Dr. Peters has performed hundreds of knee surgeries each year in Dallas.
 Dr. Peters’ goal is to restore the normal activity level of both the young and old patient receiving a knee replacement.
-Dr. Peters is an advocate of using new less-invasive techniques, and better materials for the active patient with a knee replacement.
+Dr. Peters is an advocate of using new less-invasive techniques, robotic assisted knee replacement, and better materials for the active patient with a knee replacement.

 The knee is a complex joint made up of different structures including bones, tendons, ligaments and muscles.
 They all work together to maintain normal function and provide stability to the knee during movement.